GLOBAL MARKETS-Dollar plunges in broad selloff, stocks rebound

 "But I think over the next couple of weeks the market is going to test (going below the 50-day moving average) again and move a little bit lower," Polcari said.

-Fear of a weaker-than-expected jobs report prompted investors to unwind bets that had been profitable for months.
-In particular, long positions - bets that the U.S. currency will rise - against the yen and Japanese stock futures were reversed.
+Fear of a weaker-than-expected jobs report prompted investors to unwind bets that had been profitable for weeks and months.
+In particular, long positions in the dollar against the yen and Japanese futures were reversed.

 Nikkei futures were down 1.8 percent.
 At one point, they slumped more than 3 percent in electronic trade after another decline overnight in Japan during regular trading.